Lyth History, Family Crest & Coats of Arms

 Early History of the Lyth family

 This web page shows only a small excerpt of our Lyth research.
 Another 99 words (7 lines of text) are included under the topic Early Lyth History in all our PDF Extended History products and printed products wherever possible.

-^ Lewis, Samuel, A Topographical Dictionary of Scotland.
+- ^ Lewis, Samuel, A Topographical Dictionary of Scotland.
 Institute of Historical Research, 1848, Print.

 - ^ Filby, P. William, Meyer, Mary K., Passenger and immigration lists index : a guide to published arrival records of about 500,000 passengers who came to the United States and Canada in the seventeenth, eighteenth, and nineteenth centuries.
 1982-1985 Cumulated Supplements in Four Volumes Detroit, Mich. : Gale Research Co., 1985, Print (ISBN 0-8103-1795-8)